 As Director of Publishing, Atwell is tasked with overseeing all Kickstarter projects pertaining to publishing, comics, or journalism.
 “Anything that has to do with words on the site, it’s probably in my domain,” she says.
 A major part of her work is educating writers and publishers about the potentials of crowdfunding.
 “Independent publishers are doing some of the best and most interesting work in publishing, but there are a lot of resource challenges,” she says.
 “If Kickstarter is able to help with that, then I think it’s a really amazing place for me to be spending my time.”

 Encouraged by how the internet and social media have galvanized new audiences for poets, Atwell began to see the potential Kickstarter had for doing the same.
-“It seemed like Kickstarter could be a really great place for people to connect with poetry—both people who read poetry and people who don’t even quite realize that they might enjoy poetry,” she says.“There are so many great new books out there, and reprints, documentaries, and celebrations of poetry that might not be as supported in other ways these days.”
+“It seemed like Kickstarter could be a really great place for people to connect with poetry—both people who read poetry and people who don’t even quite realize that they might enjoy poetry,” she says.

 “In a lot of companies, if you said, ‘I want to spend the next six months focusing intensely on poetry,’ they’d be like, ‘I don’t see a business case for that.’
 But Kickstarter, being a public benefit corporation, gives us a lot of flexibility to do things because it makes sense artistically… It’s one of the reasons I’ve stayed at Kickstarter for a pretty long time in tech world’s terms.
 There’s this enthusiasm for creativity in all stripes.
 It’s a pretty special place.”